Malawi vice president arrested over corruption, says graft watchdog | Law-Order

 Footage from local media showed supporters of Chilima and the police seemingly in a scuffle as he was being taken into court for the formal reading of charges.
 "I have no comment to make.
 We will let the court process run its course," Chilima told reporters outside court after being granted bail, according to media.

-The statement alleged Chilima was rewarded for assisting Xaviar Limited and Malachitte FZE, two companies connected to British businessman Zuneth Sattar to be awarded contracts by the Malawi Government.
-The watchdog has been investigating Sattar and other public officers in Malawi over alleged plundering of state resources by influencing awarding of contracts through the country's public procurement system, it said.
+The watchdog alleged Chilima was rewarded for assisting Xaviar Limited and Malachitte FZE, two companies connected to British businessman Zuneth Sattar to be awarded contracts by the Malawi Government.
+It has been investigating Sattar and other public officers in Malawi over alleged plundering of state resources by influencing awarding of contracts through the country's public procurement system, it said.

 "On 25th November, 2022, the Anti-Corruption Bureau (ACB) arrested Dr. Saulos Klaus Chilima... on allegation that between March 2021 and October 2021, he received advantage in form of money amounting to USD 280,000 and other items from Zuneth Sattar as a reward..." the bureau said.
 In August, the Financial Times reported that Sattar was under investigation by Britain's National Crime Agency (NCA) over alleged abuse of Malawi's public procurement system.
 He had not been charged with any offence and denied wrongdoing, the FT said.

 NCA did not immediately respond to a request for comment on Friday.
 Reuters could not immediately reach Sattar for comment.
-Earlier this year, Malawi's President Lazarus Chakwera dissolved his entire cabinet on charges of corruption against three serving ministers.
-Chakwera pledged to clamp down on corruption during his inauguration in July 2020.
+In January this year, Chakwera dissolved his entire cabinet on charges of corruption against three serving ministers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)